FordJ2/quickfix/README.md

 ###### **how to install**

 [Click here](https://github.com/there-are-higher-beings/quickfix/archive/main.zip) to download the zip file.
 Alternitivly you can click on the `[⬇CODE]` in green.
-Once it is downloaded, the platform correct `quickfix` can be opened and run, to launch a terminal window for the code to be run.
+Once it is downloaded, follow the platform specific instructions below to install `quickfix`.

+***for pc***

+simply double click on `quickfix.exe` for it to run

+***for mac***

+for mac we need to go to `quickfix`'s directory then change the name of the program from `quickfix.py` to `quickfix.command` and then turn it into an executable by typing in `chmod +x quickfix.command`

+heres how to do that:
+1. open up a terminal window, and keep it open beside these instructions
+2. open up a finder window that contains QUICKFIX
+3. go to the terminal window and type in [cd ] (without the square brackets but with the space)
+4. from finder, drag quickfix.py into the terminal window
+5. click the right-arrow key to deselect the path and delete [quickfix.py] from the terminal line

+	at this point the terminal command line should look like: cd /Users/YOURNAME/FOLDER/FOLDER

+	(idk how many folders there are on your pc, it should be different for everyone)

+6. if the terminal line is as above, press `return` (or enter)

+7. paste in:
+	>`md quickfix.py quickfix.command`

+	and press `return` (or enter)

+8. paste in:
+	>`chmod +x quickfix.command`

+	and press `return` (or enter)

+you are then free to double click on `quickfix.command` whenever you would like to use it

 ###### **how to use `quickfix`**